aryamanstha/Home-Assignment-1-Neural-Network-and-Deep-Learning/README.md

 - **Reshaping:** Transformed the tensor from (4, 6) → (2, 3, 4) using `tf.reshape()`
 - **Transposing:** Rearranged dimensions from (2, 3, 4) → (3, 2, 4) using `tf.transpose()` with permutation [1, 0, 2]
 - **Broadcasting:** Demonstrated how a smaller tensor (1, 4) can be broadcast to match larger tensor shapes in arithmetic operations

-**Broadcasting Explanation:**
-TensorFlow broadcasting allows tensors with different shapes to work together seamlessly.
-The key rules are:
-1. Dimensions are compared from right to left
-2. Compatible dimensions are either equal or one of them is 1
-3. Dimensions of size 1 are expanded to match the other tensor
-4. Missing leading dimensions are treated as size 1

-This enables efficient operations without explicit replication of data.

 ---